Spatial intelligence: What is it, why is it important and how to develop it in your child

 How to Strengthen Spatial Intelligence in your Child

 This post from Growing With Your Child lists five fun activities that you can use with your kids to aid the development of their Spatial Intelligence.
 One of them is building with LEGO®.
 In fact, building with LEGO® is also recommended in both the articles from QUT and Johns Hopkins University, linked above!
-Playing with LEGO® strengthens spatial reasoning and coordination skills, and in doing so will enhance Spatial Intelligence.
+Playing with LEGO® strengthens spatial reasoning and coordination skills, and in so do will enhance Spatial Intelligence.

 This message is only visible to admins: